-The information below should help you enable playback of various media formats in Opus, as well as in other Windows programs such as Windows Media Player, Windows Media Center, and so on.
+The information below should help you enable playback of various media formats in Opus, and could potentially fix issues with other Windows programs such as Windows Media Player.

 Opus should be able to play MPEG & AVI (via the Movie plugin in viewer panes), MP3 & WAV (via the File -> File Commands -> Play Sounds built-in music player) out of the box.
 (Some AVI files will require an additional codec such as FFDShow.
 See the sections below for how to get it.)